 Welcome to our West Loop Campus

 The headquarters of Mercy Home since 1889, only two years after its founding, the West Loop campus serves Chicago’s young men.
 The location in Chicago’s West Loop allows our young men to take an active role in the community—many work in nearby businesses and participate in neighborhood projects.
-The entrance to our West Loop Campus is adorned by a Guardian Angel statue identical to the one at our Walsh Girls Campus.
+The entrance to our West Loop Campus is adorned by a Guardian Angel statue identical to the one at our Walsh Campus.

-This beautiful sanctuary was a gift from longtime Mercy Home benefactors Art and Marj Tichenor.
+Also called the Tichenor Family Chapel, this beautiful sanctuary was a gift from longtime Mercy Home benefactors Art and Marj Tichenor.
 Featuring a vaulted copper roof and water-themed stained glass windows, this tranquil space gives our young men a space for quiet reflection.

-This place of worship is the filming location of Sunday Mass at Mercy Home.
+Officially named the Our Lady of Mercy Chapel, this place of worship is the filming location of Sunday Mass at Mercy Home.
 This televised Sunday Mass is broadcast on WGN in Chicago each Sunday and viewed by thousands each week.

-Decorated with our young men in mind, the living space of each of our Homes allows our young men to gather for everything from socializing to group therapy sessions.
+Decorated with our young men in mind, the living space of each of our homes allows our young men to gather for everything from socializing to group therapy sessions.
 Living spaces like this one are meant to bring a sense of comfort, community, and safety to our young men.